ntk148v/lets-go/README.md

 type Middleware func(http.HandlerFunc) http.HandlerFunc

-// Logging logs all requests with its path and the time it took to process func Logging() Middleware {
+// Logging logs all requests with its path & the time it took to process func Logging() Middleware {

 	// Create a new Middleware